 Analyze the Reports

-With the Use of LR Classifier, We Have Got the Precision of 91.80%
+With the Use of LR Classifier, We Have a Precision of 91.80%

-Therefore, it shows that at X-Byte Enterprise Crawling, we can apply sentiment analysis on almost any data!
-To know more, contact us!
+Therefore, it shows that we can apply sentiment analysis to almost any data at X-Byte Enterprise Crawling!
+Contact us to learn more!

 phone_pattern = ".?(\d{3}).*(\d{3}).*(\d{4})"